DEFRA/pd-cdp-demo-apply/README.md

 ## Redis

-Redis is an in-memory key-value store.
-Every instance of a service has access to the same Redis key-value store similar to how services might have a database (or MongoDB).
-All frontend services are given access to a namespaced prefixed that matches the service name. e.g. `my-service` will have access to everything in Redis that is prefixed with `my-service`.

-Redis has been **disabled** in newly created services by setting the `redis.enabled` property to `false`.
-The CDP platform team have to inject Redis configuration into your service first.
-Your service will death-loop if Redis is enabled without speaking to us first.
+Redis has been **enabled** in newly created services by setting the `redis.enabled` property to `true`.
+If your service does not require a session cache to be shared between instances or if you don't require Redis, you can disable Redis by setting this property to `false`.

-> [!IMPORTANT]
-> If enabling Redis, contact the CDP Platform Team first.
-Deploying your service with Redis enabled, before we've injected Redis configuration will cause your service to death-loop.

 ## Server-side Caching

 We use Catbox for server-side caching.
 Specifically CatboxRedis, the Redis adapter for CatBox.
 It is important that in memory caching isn't used for server-side caching as this will cause issues when there is more than one instance of your service running.
-Server-side caching has been **disabled** in newly created services by setting the `redis.enabled` property to `false`.
+Server-side caching has been **enabled** in newly created services by setting the `redis.enabled` property to `true`.
 Please see [Redis](#redis) for more information.

-> [!IMPORTANT]
-> If you want to enable server-side caching using Catbox, contact the CDP Platform Team first.
-Deploying your service with Redis enabled, before we've injected Redis configuration will cause your service to death-loop.

 ## Local Development